georgegesite/Java/OCA_Chapter_1.md

 A local variable is a variable defi ned within a method.
-Local variables must be initialized before use.
+Local variables must be initialized before use. local variables do not get assigned default values.

 ## Instance and Class variables